plasmaster09/inventory-webapp-03-db-connection-setup/README.md

 Now that we've tested our database connection, let's use the connection to set up a "stuff" table for our web app's data!
 We'll write a short utility script called `db_init.js` that we can run at any time to (re-)initialize the table, including some sample data.

 > Of course, you can also set up such a table using any tool that can run SQL like MySQL Workbench.
+If you don't have such a tool, you should get one - its very useful for directly working with SQL scripts and database management.
+>
-But writing a Node-based script will be convenient, and also good practice with the `mysql2` module.
+> However, having a Node-based script will be convenient, and also good practice with the `mysql2` module.

 Create a new file in the `db` folder called `db_init.js`, and add this code to start: